1. Arena Board

 Arena Board

-The arena board organizes panels in a geometry and provides structural integrity to the whole setup.
+The arena board organizes panels in a defined geometry and provides structural integrity to the whole setup.
 Different shapes of cylindrical arenas have been built.
-They are often described by their number of panel columns populated and the virtual ones forming a full circle.
+They are often described by the number of panel columns populated versus the virtual ones forming a full circle.
 An arena 12-12 is a closed cylinder formed by 12 columns in total.
 All columns can be populated in this design, but typically between 1 and 3 are left empty to access the center of the arena.

 arena 12-12 board